KoalaHealth/baby-black-box-blog/_posts/parents/2023-07-07-power-of-gardening.md

 excerpt: "Gardening is in my roots and is healing for me."
 ---

 I'm a farmer to my roots.
-I come from a multi-generational farming family, who taught me to appreciate the beauty in the "common,"”" like dirt and plants.
+I come from a multi-generational farming family, who taught me to appreciate the beauty in the "common," like dirt and plants.
 Also, my family opened my eyes to the lessons a garden can teach about caring and graciously receiving.

 Now, that I am a mama, I try to take the same opportunity they did to teach the next generation how wonderful it is to grow our own food.
 I live in an apartment with a tiny patio, but I don't let that stop me.
 I am on my way to master the art of growing plants in pots.
 I choose plants that can be eaten as different plants mature, all the while teaching my littles small lessons along the way.